vipeller/aio_gp_test/README.md

 See *[Ingest Asset Telemetry to Microsoft Fabric](./doc/EVENTSTREAM_TELEMETRY_FABRIC.md)* for full instructions.

 ## Ingest Asset Metadata from Azure Device Registry
 Ingest asset metadata stored in Azure Device Registry (ADR) into a Lakehouse table within Microsoft Fabric.
-This metadata provides essential context, such as version, manufacturer, location, and custom attributes, that can be mapped to entities in Ontology.
+This metadata provides essential context, such as version, manufacturer, location, and custom attributes, that can be mapped to entities in Digital Twin Builder.
 When combined with telemetry data, it enables more accurate modeling, monitoring, and analysis of your assets and operations.
 See *[Ingest Asset Metadata from ADR to Microsoft Fabric](doc/INGEST_ADR_METADATA.md)* for full instructions.

 ---
-# Step 3: Create Digital Representations of Assets in Ontology
+# Step 3: Create Digital Representations of Assets in Digital Twin Builder
-Use the imported metadata and telemetry of assets to build rich digital representations in Ontology.
+Use the imported metadata and telemetry of assets to build rich digital representations in Digital Twin Builder.

 ### 1. Create Entities from Entity Types

 ### 2. Map Azure Device Registry Assets to Entities
-Link asset metadata (static data) from a Lakehouse table to an entity instance: *[Map Asset Metadata to Entities](./doc/ONTOLOGY_MAPPING_METADATA.md)*
+Link asset metadata (static data) from a Lakehouse table to an entity instance: *[Map Asset Metadata to Entities](./doc/DTB_MAPPING_METADATA.md)*

 ### 3. Map Asset Telemetry to Entities
-Link asset telemetry (timeseries data) from Eventstream to an entity instance: *[Map Asset Telemetry to Entities](./doc/ONTOLOGY_MAPPING_TELEMETRY.md)*
+Link asset telemetry (timeseries data) from Eventstream to an entity instance: *[Map Asset Telemetry to Entities](./doc/DTB_MAPPING_TELEMETRY.md)*